imjoy-team/ImJoy/README.md

 Please refer to: [ImJoy Docs](https://imjoy.io/docs/)

 ## ImJoy architecture
-By design, ImJoy itself provides very minimal task specific functionality, it provides a flexible plugin interface to support plugins to extend the user interface and perform computational tasks.
+By design, ImJoy itself provides very minimal task specific functionality.
+It provides a flexible plugin interface to support plugins to extend the user interface and perform computational tasks.
 Plugins can be designed to perform simple tasks such as reading tif file, or more complex tasks such as training a deep learning model for image segmentation.